 This post contains affiliate links.
 If you make a purchase through these links, I can earn a commission at no extra cost to you.
 Thank you!

-Nestled in the heart of Switzerland, the picturesque medieval city of Lucerne packs quite a punch.
-With so much to see and do, it can be hard to figure out how to spend one day in Lucerne.
+With so much to see and do, it can seem overwhelming to figure out how to spend one day in Lucerne.Â

 What Can You See in One Day in Lucerne?

-- see top historic sights
+- six of the top historic sites

 - go to a museum

-- AND take a Lake Lucerne cruise
+- AND take a boat cruise on Lake Lucerne

 Top Historic Sites in Lucerne